 5 TED Talks Every CRE Professional Should Watch

 TED Talks are known for their incredible content and excellent delivery.
-While most are about science or culture, here is a collection of some of the best TED Talks for real estate folks:
+While most are about science or culture, here's a collection of some of the best TED Talks for real estate folks:

 It’s no secret that 3D printing already has major potential to disrupt the commercial real estate industry — including impacts to construction, architecture, and leasing.
 But, what would happen if the technology become exponentially more effective?
 Joseph DeSimone answers the broader question of 3D printing efficiency in this interesting talk from 2015.